-All final regulations, as of September 2014, issued by the EPA for compliance with the Clean Air Act Amendments of 1990 are explicitly represented in the capacity expansion and dispatch decisions.
-All financial incentives for power generation expansion and dispatch specifically identified in EPACT2005 have been implemented.
-Several states, primarily in the northeast, have enacted air emission regulations for CO2 that affect the electricity generation sector, and those regulations are represented in AEO2015.
-The AEO2015 Reference case also imposes a limit on CO2 emissions for specific covered sectors, including the electric power sector, in California, as represented in California's AB 32.
-The AEO2015 Reference case assumes implementation of the Clean Air Interstate Rule (CAIR), which has been replaced by the Cross-State Air Pollution Rule (CSAPR) following a recent D.C.
-Circuit Court of Appeals decision to lift a stay on CSAPR.
-CAIR incorporates a cap and trade program for annual emissions of SO2 and annual and seasonal emissions of NOx from fossil power plants.
-Although CAIR and CSAPR are broadly similar, future AEOs will incorporate CSAPR, absent further court action to stay its implementation.
-Reductions in mercury emissions from coal-and oil-fired power plants also are reflected through the inclusion of the Mercury and Air Toxics Standards for power plants, finalized by the EPA on December 16, 2011.
+All final regulations, as of February 2016, issued by the EPA for compliance with the Clean Air Act Amendments of 1990 are explicitly represented in the capacity expansion and dispatch decisions, including the CO2 performance standards for new power plants and the CPP, which restricts CO2 emissions from existing plants.
+All financial incentives for power generation expansion and dispatch specifically identified in EPACT2005 and revised through later amendments have been implemented.
+Several states, primarily in the Northeast, had previously enacted air emission regulations for CO2 that affect the electricity generation sector, and those regulations continue to be represented in AEO2016.
+The AEO2016 Reference case imposes a limit on CO2 emissions for specific covered sectors, including the electric power sector, in California, as represented in California's AB 32.
+The AEO2016 Reference case assumes implementation of the Cross State Air Pollution Rule (CSAPR), after the Supreme Court lifted the stay in October 2014 and upheld CSAPR as a replacement to the Clean Air Interstate Rule, both of which were developed to reduce emissions that contribute to ozone and fine particle pollution.
+Reductions in mercury emissions from coal- and oil-fired power plants also are reflected through the inclusion of the Mercury and Air Toxics Standards for power plants, finalized by the EPA on December 16, 2011.

-Although currently there is no federal legislation in place that restricts GHG emissions, regulators and the investment community have continued to push energy companies to invest in technologies that are less GHG-intensive.
-The trend is captured in the AEO2015 Reference case through a 3-percentage-point increase in the cost of capital, when evaluating investments in new coal-fired power plants, new coal-to-liquids (CTL) plants without carbon capture and storage, and pollution control retrofits.
+Because regulators and the investment community have continued to push energy companies to invest in technologies that are less GHG-intensive, the AEO2016 Reference case continues to apply a 3-percentage-point increase in the cost of capital when evaluating investments in new coal-fired power plants, new coal-to-liquids (CTL) plants without carbon capture and storage, and pollution control retrofits.
+Although any new coal-fired plant is assumed to be compliant with new source performance standards, this would only require 30% capture of CO2 emissions and would still be considered high emitting relative to other new sources, and will continue to face financial risk if carbon emission controls are further strengthened.